MobilePayDev/MobilePay-Merchant-API-Security/Merchant-onboarding.md

 7. Prepare [your own public key] (https://github.com/MobilePayDev/MobilePay-Merchant-API-Security/blob/master/Merchant-onboarding.md#your-own-public-key) for registration.
 That is, use MobilePay's public key to encrypt your public key and your AppSwitch/Connect subscription key to a file.
 We provide a command line encryption tool to help you create the encrypted file.
 See how to use the tool [below] ( https://github.com/MobilePayDev/MobilePay-Merchant-API-Security/blob/master/Merchant-onboarding.md#encryption-tool).
 8. After you have generated the encrypted file (file with .enc ending) you need to send it to mp_appswitch@danskebank.dk.
 In the email please add your Merchant Id (APP(DK/NO/FI)XXXXXXXXXX) and your AppSwitch primary subscription key.

-Attention: If you are onboarding AppSwitch with several merchant id's, you will have to create an account and encrypted file for each of the merchant id's.
+Attention: If you are onboarding with several merchant id's, you will have to create an account and encrypted file for each of the merchant id's.

 ### Your own public key
 If you do not have a certificate ready to use, one option is to buy one from a trusted authority like e.g. GlobalSign or Symantec.
 Another option is to create and sign a certificate yourself.
 Please remember to never disclose the private key.
 The private key is contained in the .pvk and .pfx files.